travetto/travetto/docs/MILESTONES.md

 ### Major and Breaking Changes

+#### Schema Overhaul

+Now `application` and `rest` utilize the schema transformations and validations for entrypoints.
+This enables consistent use of schema type information, validators, in both of these modules.
+This also means the error messaging is consistent and behaves the same way across all of these modules.

 #### Model Overhaul
 * Asset now relies on Models with Streaming support
 * Cache now relies on Models with Expiry support